assiro/uub-operative-system/README.md

 - Device tree with USB, I2C, SPI, UART, AXI Uartlite

-- Applications implemented:

- Name ----- contents ---- Author
-- scope - Real time monitor of input signals 10 channels (R. Assiro)
-- led continus led shot (R.Assiro)
-- led_dac Intensity of lef shot (R.Assiro)
-- acquire UUB real time data acquisition (G.Marsella R.Sato)
-- uub_init UUB devices intialization (R. Assiro)
-- slowc comunication program and control from zynq and MPS450 (K.H.Beker)
-- uub_init initialization of UUB at boot (R.Assiro)
-- ssd_test Test, acquisition and settings for SSD detector (D. Martello)
-- pmt_hv High voltage control (D. Martello)
-- trigger setup and control of trigger (D. Nitz) developing (G. Marsella)

-All source code are available under SDK's workspace of uub-firmware (platform for developing software)
+All source code are available under SDK's workspace of uub-firmware folder WP1

 Initialization of UUB's devices automatically at boot